Anti-Discrimination and Anti-Harassment

 Registrants requiring authorization from the government or other agencies to attend the Annual Meeting may submit copies of approved purchase orders, vouchers, or other official documents with the registration form and register at the discounted rates.

-Due to circumstances beyond our control, the American College of Nurse-Midwives may elect to cancel the Annual Meeting.
-These circumstances may include but are not limited to disaster, severe weather, civil commotion or government laws or regulations.
-In the event of such cancellation, all Annual Meeting registrants will be notified by email at the address noted in the ACNM database; and registration fees will be refunded in full.
+Due to circumstances beyond our control, ACNM may elect to cancel the Annual Meeting.
+These circumstances may include but are not limited to disaster, severe weather, civil commotion, or government laws or regulations.
+In the event of such cancellation, all Annual Meeting registrants will be notified by email at the address noted in the ACNM database and registration fees will be refunded in full.
 Other costs incurred by the registrant, such as airline or hotel penalties, are the responsibility of the registrant.

-All cancellation notices must be submitted to email@example.com.
-The deadline for refund requests is April 28, 2020.
-No refunds will be issued after this date.
+You will be refunded the difference between the in-person rate and the virtual rate, and will get access to the virtual meeting and event content for 30 days after the completion of the meeting.
+All cancellation requests must be submitted in writing to email@example.com by April 28, 2021.
 Refunds will be charged a $95 processing fee.
 Fees paid for optional tickets, guest tickets and workshops are non-refundable.
-All refunds will be processed 14 days after the completion of the Annual Meeting.
-In the event of a workshop cancellation, ACNM will reassign attendees to another workshop at an equal value or issue a refund.
-Please send all requests in writing to firstname.lastname@example.org.
+All refunds will be processed 14 days after the completion of the meeting.
+In the event ACNM cancels a workshop, we will reassign attendees to another workshop at an equal value or issue a refund.

 Refunds will not be granted for no-shows.
 Speakers who fail to show up for their presentation without contacting firstname.lastname@example.org of cancellation will not be permitted to present at any ACNM-sponsored meeting for two years following the “no-show”.